 Because Spiel'21 is to take place in Essen, the corona regulations of the state of North Rhine-Westphalia currently apply in connection with the pandemic events in Essen.
 How useful it may be to use the corona situation in a city as a basis for decision-making for or against holding a trade fair with possibly an international audience is not discussed at this point - these are the rules.
 On May 15, the new Corona Protection Ordinance of the state of North Rhine-Westphalia will come into force, which will then contain those prospective regulations that could have an effect in favor of SPIEL'21.
 Everything still depends on the incidence.
 In Essen it is currently below 100, so Click & Meet is again possible there.
 That regulates the federal emergency brake.
 Whether further loosening can be used depends on the incidence development: the situation has to be stable, that is defined by a period of five days with a corresponding incidence: Loosening takes place in two steps for the range 100 to 50 and below 50.
 Only the latter step would also enable trade fair events to be held.

 In any case, Friedhelm Merz Verlag is in the starting blocks.
-On Facebook they said: “For those who haven't really noticed it yet: Yes, we are planning a SPIEL '21 in the Essen exhibition center and are happy that almost everyone will be vaccinated by October.
-And of course we are really looking forward to welcoming you after soooo long.
-Stay healthy and hold out a little longer! "
+On Facebook they said: "For everyone who hasn't really noticed yet: Yes, we are planning a SPIEL '21 in the Essen exhibition halls and are happy that almost everyone will probably be vaccinated by October.
+And of course we are incredibly looking forward to welcoming you after such a long time.
+Stay healthy and hold on a little longer!”

 If the incidence remains above 50, the on-site fair will not be able to take place.
 How plannable is that?
 Organizers now have to decide for themselves.
 What happens in one, two or five weeks with regard to the pandemic is initially irrelevant for SPIEL'21 in Essen.
 After all, the incidence should have fallen below the critical limit by the beginning of October at the latest in order for the game days to take place.
 There are hurdles: Summer time could bring people together in a more uncontrolled manner and thus have a negative impact on the infection process; first voices are already warning of a fourth wave.
 As a reminder: The number of infections shot up in autumn 2020.
 At that time, however, there were no vaccinations.